 Enough already about Kailer Yamamoto’s contract status.
 Enough already about Kailer Yamamoto’s contract status.
 Enough already about . . .
-Honestly, I had the best intentions, but along comes Joel Farabee and his new $30-million contract with the Philadelphia Flyers and here we are.
+Honestly, I had the best intentions, then here comes Joel Farabee and his spanking new $30-million contract with the Philadelphia Flyers and here we are.

 Lots of people, myself included, have been going on and on about how much the Edmonton Oilers should pay Yamamoto on his next contract after a 2020-21 season in which he struggled in the back half, ending up with 8-13-21 in 52 games.
 With Yamamoto, not having salary arbitration rights, a lot of people had the pay range pegged at $1.5 to $2 million on a two-year bridge deal.

 Along comes Farabee, 21, who gets six years and an AAV of $5 million from GM Chuck Fletcher after putting up 20-18-38 in 55 games last season.
 Through 107 games in two seasons, Farabee has 59 points.
-After 105 games in parts of four seasons, Yamamoto has 52 points with the Oilers.
+After 105 games in parts of four seasons, Yamamoto has 52 points.
 That, some people insist, makes them comparable.
 Well, no. Farabee’s deal sets the market.
 Well, no.

 First, I don’t think there’s any question the Flyers are overpaying Farabee right now, which is not a luxury Oilers’ counterpart Ken Holland has.
 Farabee is the exception in the market this off-season, not the rule.
 Second, the Flyers have decided Farabee is a keeper.
 No question his second season was a big improvement on his first.
 I don’t know the kid beyond the numbers.